 Why not just get a Wi-Fi extender?

 A repeater could be good if you are using it to feed the internet to static products, like a smart light bulb or a computer that is never moved around.
-Those who need to use something like a tablet or smartphone may be annoyed by the nature of using multiple Wi-Fi points (the router’s and the repeater’s).
-As you’ll constantly switch between them as you move around the house or office.
+Those who need to use something like a tablet or smartphone may be annoyed by the nature of using multiple Wi-Fi points, though.
+You’ll have to constantly switch between them as you move around the house or office.

 The best mesh routers act as a single entity in terms of your Wi-Fi network.
-You will only have one network to worry about, and the multiple mesh routers are placed intelligently across the building to make sure that the singular signal reaches all corners.
+You will only have one network to worry about, and the multiple mesh routers are placed intelligently across the building to ensure that the singular signal reaches all corners.

 1. Google Nest Wi-Fi

 The Google Nest Wi-Fi is easily one of the best mesh router systems you can buy.
-It may not have Wi-Fi 6 support and only has two physical Ethernet jacks, but everything else about the Nest Wi-Fi is great.
-The set-up is as simple as they get, and it’s done with an app.
+It may not have Wi-Fi 6 support and only features two physical Ethernet jacks, but everything else about the Nest Wi-Fi is great.
+The set-up is as simple as they get.
 The design is elegant and simple.
 To make the deal even sweeter, the secondary points double as Google Assistant speakers!

 2. Google Wi-Fi